TheHotWinter/RetroChallenges/roms/README.txt

 - For Castlevania game, the ROM file must be named exactly: castlevania.nes
 - For Super Mario Bros game, the ROM file must be named exactly: super_mario_bros.nes

-NOTE: Challenge scripts and assets are automatically downloaded to the 'challenges' folder when you click the Refresh button in the app.
+NOTE: Challenge scripts and assets are automatically downloaded to your user data folder when you click the Refresh button in the app.
+This ensures all data is stored in a user-specific location.

 LEGAL DISCLAIMER:
 ================